-- a) review and approve the Internal Audit Charter on an annual basis; - b) review and discuss with the Director, Internal Audit the department's approach to risk assessment used to develop the 36 month rolling Internal Audit plan; - c) review and approve the 36 month rolling internal audit plan and the annual budget; - d) review the recommendations arising from the internal auditors' audits and special projects.
-Review the adequacy and appropriateness of Management's responses to recommendations made by the internal auditors, including the remediation timetable thereof; - e) the Director, Internal Audit reports functionally to the Committee and administratively to the CEO; - f) review, approve and report to the Board together with the CEO on the appointment, reassignment or dismissal of the Director, Internal Audit; - g) review and approve the competency requirements and evaluate the competencies of the Director, Internal Audit; - h) the Chair of the Committee together with the CEO will review the annual performance evaluation and salary recommendation for the Director, Internal Audit. - F. Finance and Treasury
+- a) review and approve the Internal Audit Charter on an annual basis; - b) review and provide input into the internal audit activity's strategic plan, objectives, performance measures and outcomes; - c) review and discuss with the Director, Internal Audit the activity's approach to using the risk assessment to develop the 36 month rolling Internal Audit plan; - d) review and approve the proposed risk-based 36 month rolling internal audit plan and the annual budget; - e) review the internal audit activity's performance relative to its audit plan; - f) review the recommendations arising from the internal audits and special projects.
+Review the adequacy and appropriateness of Management's responses to recommendations made by the internal auditors, including the remediation timetable thereof; - g) review, approve and report to the Board together with the CEO on the appointment, reassignment or dismissal of the Director, Internal Audit; - h) review and approve the competency requirements and evaluate the competencies of the Director, Internal Audit; and - i) the Chair of the Committee together with the CEO will review the annual performance evaluation and salary recommendation for the Director, Internal Audit.

+F. Finance and Treasury